By Jerry Nix | Freewavemaker, LLC Date Published June 12, 2019

 About that time mom drove up and gathered me and Ed up and took us to the hospital where dad was.
 We walked into his room and my heart sank.
 His head and arms were wrapped in white gauze like some kind of a mummy.
-He had second and third degree burns over most of his face, head and arms and hands – and his hair and eye brows had been burned off.
+He had second and third degree burns over most of his face, head, and arms and hands – and his hair and eyebrows had been burned off.
 The doctor told us it could have been a lot worse had he not been of mind to roll around on the grass putting the fire out on himself.

 When he was able to talk a few days later we found out what happened.

 Dad decided to clean the grease off the vent fan above the stove top.
 In doing so he put some gasoline in a coffee can and grabbed a cleaning cloth from the shed outside.
 That’s right … gasoline on a stove top.
 I told you he was strong … I never said he was the smartest kid in his family.
 Well apparently, he also failed to shut down the pilot lights on our gas stove.
-The next thing that happened, some of the gasoline ran down his harm to his elbow, dripped off his elbow and happened to land on the pilot light flame.
+The next thing that happened, some of the gasoline ran down his arm, dripped off his arm and happened to land on the pilot light flame.
 This caused his sleeve on his shirt to catch on fire (dad usually wore long sleeves when he was cleaning stuff) … he dropped the cloth which caught on fire next and unfortunately dropped it right into the coffee can that was half full of gasoline.
 This caused the can to go up in flames.

 Dad saw that he was in trouble … but remained strong and must have also remained calm.
 He knew that if he did dot get that can of gasoline outside the entire trailer would go up in flames and once that happened everything he worked all his life for would be gone in less than five minutes.
-Have you ever seen one of those cracker boxes catch on fire?
+Have you ever seen one of those “cracker boxes” catch on fire?
 It doesn’t last too long.
 Most are burnt to the frame before the fire department has arrived.

 He took the burning can in both hands … screamed FIRE for Eddie to get out of the house just in case he did not make it … kicked the trailer door open and dove for the yard with the can at his belly.
-You should understand that from our front door to the yard was about 5 or 6 feet of concrete that he had to get over.
+You should understand that from our front door to the yard was about 5 or 6 feet of concrete patio that he had to get over.
 He landed on the can and smothered the fire … and then began to roll around the yard screaming for help to try to put the fire out.
 According to our neighbor who heard the commotion, he said dad had the fire all out and was writhing in pain by the time he got there.
 He helped him up and into the car.
-In doing so some of the skin on my dad’s arm came off in his hands.
+In doing so some of the skin on my dad’s arm came off in the neighbor’s hands.
 Actually, my dad had asked my brother to go find me after the neighbor had put him in the car … but Eddie at his young age must have been in shock and not realized this order of things.